Hellblazer: Justice League Dark, Constantine and DC Rebirth

 In 2011, it was announced that a younger John Constantine would feature in Justice League Dark, one of the new titles launched as part of September 2011's DC Universe reboot.
 He was to be part of a team including Shade, The Changing Man, Deadman and Madame Xanadu, known as Justice League Dark.
 As part of the DC universe reboot in September 2011, Peter Milligan started the title which featured an alternate version of John Constantine as a prominent part of the team.
 Milligan wrote eight issues of Justice League Dark, with writer Jeff Lemire taking over on issue nine.

-On November 8, 2012, DC announced that Hellblazer would be cancelled following its 300th issue, and would be replaced by Constantine written by Robert Venditti and drawn by Renato Guedes starring the younger New 52 John Constantine, rather than the version from Hellblazer, depicted as being in his late 50s.
+On November 8, 2012, DC announced that Hellblazer would be cancelled following its 300th issue, and would be replaced by Constantine written by Jeff Lemire and Ray Fawkes for issues #1-3 and Ray Fawkes alone for issues #4-23, and drawn by Renato Guedes starring the younger New 52 John Constantine, rather than the version from Hellblazer, depicted as being in his late 50s.
 The Constantine series ended its run with its 23rd issue in May 2015.
 Nonetheless, the character would again star in another solo series entitled Constantine: The Hellblazer, co-written by Ming Doyle and James Tynion IV with art by Riley Rossmo, released on June 10, 2015.
 Writer Ming Doyle expressed excitement in her chance to write Constantine, stating that the reason of putting the term Hellblazer back to the character's title was to "take Constantine back to what he was at the start."
 On July 20, 2016, a new comic book entitled The Hellblazer: Rebirth was released as part of DC Rebirth, a major relaunch in an effort to return famous DC stories from before the New 52 into the reboot.
 The plot concerns John Constantine finally returning to London after being cursed by a demon that forced him to leave the city.
 Former Hellblazer characters such as Chas Chandler and Mercury made appearances in the series, and the comic was written by Simon Oliver who previously wrote the spin-off series Hellblazer Presents: Chas - The Knowledge.

 Relaunch (2019)

 In July 2019, DC announced that Hellblazer would be relaunched as part of The Sandman Universe line of comics.
 The relaunched series, written by Simon Spurrier and illustrated by Aaron Campbell, begins after the events of the 1990 miniseries The Books of Magic.
 Hellblazer began with a one-shot on Halloween 2019, before becoming a regular series in November.
 Due to the COVID-19 pandemic, the series ended after 12 issues.
+However, during New York Comic Con 2023, it was revealed that the series would be getting a revival miniseries called John Constantine, Hellblazer: Dead in America, with Spurrier and Campbell returning and publication beginning in January 2024.
+The series came to an end in December 2024.